 - 2.2.1.
-Prioritize treatment of target species in the very high risk category (see Figure 2 this page). - 2.2.2.
-Prioritize treatment of species in the eradicate management category (see Table 1, page 6). - 2.2.3.
+Prioritize treatment of target species in the very high risk category (Figure 2, page 9). - 2.2.2.
+Prioritize treatment of species in the eradicate management category (Table 1, page 7). - 2.2.3.
 Adopt measures to contain or control high risk established species. - 2.2.4.
-Discourage the sale, planting, transfer or exchange of any plant on the invasive plant species list. - 2.2.5.
-Regularly update both the invasive plant species list and target species list and the prescribed management category of each plant species as new local and regional information becomes available.
+Discourage the sale, planting, transfer or exchange of any plant on the Invasive Plants List (Schedule B). - 2.2.5.
+Regularly update both the Invasive Plants List and Target List and the prescribed management category of each plant species as new local and regional information becomes available.